isaksky/cmu-katas/README.md

 # cmu-katas

-Some katas I'm doing for the CMU Software Craftmanship class.
+Some programming-challenges/katas I did as part of the CMU SV Software craftsmanship class.